 Now that you have an understanding of what is happening under the hood, let’s take a look at how all this comes together to enable real-time operational intelligence.

 Pretend you are a production manager.
-Using software like ThingWorx Navigate and Kepware you have complete visibility into all of your factory operations.
+Using software like ThingWorx and Kepware you have complete visibility into all of your factory operations.
 You can see all of your work orders, lines, and all of their critical KPI’s.

-On your device you notice an orange status indicator on line one (that was created from the air leak earlier).
+On your device, you notice an orange status indicator on line one (that was created from the air leak earlier).
 Once that air leak has been repaired, everything returns back to normal, just as you would expect.

 Let’s explore one more hypothetical situation.
 Consider yourself to be an operator.
-In this case, you have just been assigned a new order for a thousand units that need to be delivered and expedited for an end of day delivery.
+In this case, you have just been assigned a new order for a thousand units that need to be delivered and expedited for an end-of-day delivery.

 You’re notified of the order and in this smart connected scenario you, as an operator have a single portal from which you can see and execute all of your work.
-Through a single pane of glass you now have access to your business systems information and your operational data including the KPIs from your line.
+Through a single pane of glass, you now have access to your business systems information and your operational data including the KPIs from your line.

-On your device you also have up to the minute visibility of the OEE (Overall Equipment Effectiveness).
+On your device, you also have up-to-the-minute visibility of the OEE (Overall Equipment Effectiveness).
 You see real-time data measurements of your manufacturing operation’s availability, quality, and performance.

 Let’s see how some of these metrics might change if we go ahead and speed up the line to accelerate the current order, in order to make room for that expedited order.